Techtonica/curriculum/projects/portfolio/portfolio-webpage-1.md

 **Media Queries, UI, UX**

-- [ ] Have at least one style change each for a narrow, medium, and wide browswer window.
+- [ ] Have at least one style change each for a narrow, medium, and wide browser window.
 - [ ] Use developer tools at least once to inspect your styles and check window width.
 - [ ] Make sure the User Interface of your site is appealing at all widths while keeping it simple.
 - [ ] Ask a peer to test your site and tell you about their experience.
 Change one thing that would provide better UX.

-**README**

-- [ ] Create a README.md file with your command line.
-- [ ] Include relevant README content (what the project is, what open-source license it uses, how to install, etc.).
-- [ ] Use markdown to organize your README.

----

 ### Recommended extension activity if time permits

 - [ ] Move your portfolio project into its own repo instead of within the techtonica-assignments repo
 - [ ] Go into the settings of your portfolio-website repo in GitHub and create a link for your live site
-- [ ] Make the link to your live github.io site clickable on your README.

----